Overview

 import { createServerClient } from '@supabase/ssr'

-export async function middleware(req: Request) {
+async function handleAuthProtection(req: Request) {

 const url = new URL(req.url)

-const supabase = createServerClient({ cookies: { /* read/write from request/response */ } })
+const supabase = createServerClient({ cookies: { /* read/write */ } })

 const { data: { user } } = await supabase.auth.getUser()